carolesj/virtual-binder/README.md

-# Virtual Binder
+# Easy Binder

-Virtual Binder is an easy way to organize your studying materials, making it easy to study more efficiently.
-Combine our way to organize to your dedication to achieve your degree.
+Easy Binder is an easy way to organize your studying materials, making it better to study more efficiently.
+Combine our way to organize to your dedication and achieve your degree.

 :iphone: + :notebook: = :mortar_board:

 ## What can I do?

-With Virtual Binder you can add the files downloaded to your smartphone to the app, defining subjects, teachers, type of file (notes, old tests, etc) and some other tags to organize them.
+With Easy Binder you can add the files downloaded to your smartphone to the app, defining subjects, teachers, type of file (notes, old tests, etc) and some other tags to organize them.

 ## Why would I use Virtual Binder?

 We all know how hard it is, sometimes, to keep our studying up to date.
 Sometimes, its even harder if we cannot organize properly.
-Virtual Binder will be useful to make the organization less painful, and, doing so, improving you chances of doing great.
+Easy Binder will be useful to make the organization less painful, and, doing so, improving you chances of doing great.

+## How can Easy Binder be useful to the university administrative managment?

+Well, it's quite simply.
+When we help students organize themselves and graduate we minimize the ammount of work done by the managers.
+If there are fewer students, there are more spots in classes, less money spent in food, water, energy, acomodations and human resources.

+### Can I see the project?

+Sure.
+For now, we have this [mockup](https://marvelapp.com/cbhjedh/screen/60637104), made in Marvel App, ready.
+Test it.